0xPARC/0xparc-intro-book/src/oram.typ

   is non-empty.

-Since the bucket is drained (on average) twice as fast as it is filled, we expect that it's very unlikely for a lot of blocks to accumulate in any one bucket.
+Since the bucket is drained (on average) twice as fast as it is filled, we expect that it is very unlikely for a lot of blocks to accumulate in any one bucket.

 Indeed, one can prove an exponential bound on the probability that any one bucket gets too full:
 $ Pr [upright("number of items in queue") > R] lt.eq exp (Omega (- R)). $

-Unfortunately, this doesn't quite finish our analysis of the ORAM tree.
+Unfortunately, this does not quite finish our analysis of the ORAM tree.
 The reason is that the buckets in the ORAM tree are not independent, and our informal argument above ignored possible dependence between buckets.
 It turns out that this gap can be filled using Burke's theorem.
 But at this point the reader should already be convinced that the result is at least quite plausible.
 ]
-= Binary-Tree ORAM: Recursion
+= Binary-tree ORAM: recursion
 <binary-tree-oram-recursion>
 So far, we have cheated and pretended that the client can store a large position map.
 We now describe how to get rid of this position map.
-The idea is simple: instead of storing the position map on the client side, we simply store it in a smaller ORAM denoted $sans("posORAM")_1$ on the server.
+The idea is simple: Instead of storing the position map on the client side, we simply store it in a smaller ORAM denoted $sans("posORAM")_1$ on the server.
 The position map of $sans("posORAM")_1$ will then be stored in an even smaller ORAM denoted $sans("posORAM")_2$ on the server, and so